RocketDerp/April14_2025/Important/Booby_Trapped_Reality.md

 People unable to distinguish fiction from nonfiction, informercial content / televangleism content of Rupert Murdoch from factual sincere informaton and nonfiction.

-**ELIZA year 1966, it took a decade** until 1976 to realize and articulate what had been witnessed.